 Biotechnology is the use of microrganisms and biological processes for various human requisites.
-Traditionally,
+Traditionally man adopted and practiced this;

-Yeast (a fungus) was used to prepare bread.
-Bacteria and fungi were utilized to convert sugar in to alcohol and to make wine, appam or cake.
+- Yeast (a fungus) was used to prepare food items like bread. - Bacteria and fungi were utilized to convert sugar in to alcohol to make wine, appam or cake.